-The History Department offers students the opportunity to graduate with Honors in History.
+The UA Little Rock Department of History offers students the opportunity to graduate with honors in history.

-To graduate with Honors a student must have:
+To graduate with honors with a B.A. in History, a student must have:

-Honors students will take an Honors Thesis course (HIST 4322) that involves individual research supervision with a faculty member.
-The course is worth 3 credits and counts toward the 36-hour requirement for the History Major.
-A Thesis Committee consisting of the supervisor and two other faculty members must approve the thesis topic.
-A recommendation by the Thesis Committee is required for the student to graduate with Honors.
+Students take an Honors Thesis course (HIST 4322) that involves research supervision by a faculty member.
+The 3-credit course counts toward the 36-hour requirement for the history major.
+A thesis committee consisting of the supervisor and two other faculty members must approve the thesis topic.
+A thesis committee recommendation is required for the student to graduate with honors.

-· a bibliography that outlines the relevant secondary literature as well as the main body of primary sources the student plans to use.
+- A bibliography that outlines the relevant secondary literature and the main body of primary sources the student plans to use

-· On approval of the thesis, the committee chair will submit a form to Records and Registration to indicate that a student is graduating with honors in history.
-The form is due on the same day that final grades are due in any given semester, so the thesis must be completed, defended, and the committee evaluation done, no later than a day or two before final grades are due.
+On approval of the thesis, the committee chair will submit a form to Records and Registration indicating that a student is graduating with honors in history.
+The form is due on the same day that final grades are due.
+So, the thesis must be completed, defended, and the committee evaluation done, no later than a day or two before final grades are due.

 For more information, contact History Department Chair Barclay Key at email@example.com.